-Set volume levels and other controls on audio and electronic devices before riding.
+Set intercom volume level and other controls before riding to minimize adjustments on the road.
 Distractions can lead to loss of control, resulting in death or serious injury.
-(00088b)
+(00088a)

 Adjusting Passenger Headset Volume

 The passenger intercom volume is only adjustable in Intercom Setup.